 At first, the British were not interested in seizing the remote republics of Transvaal and Orange.
 This changed, however, in 1870, when diamond fields were discovered in the Orange Free State.
 Foreign explorers rushed to the western part of the country, and the Orange authorities, unable to control that, gave their consent to the British annexation of the region.
 In 1875, the British took over the Suez Canal Company, then established an informal control over the Egyptian government and a formal protectorate over Sudan.
-Suggestions that the UK could try to establish a range of colonies from Cape in the South of Africa to Cairo in the North were expressed for the first time.
-Soon after that, in 1877, a war broke out between the Boers of Transvaal and the neighbouring tribal state of the Swazis.
+Suggestions that the UK could try to establish a range of colonies from the Cape in the South of Africa to Cairo in the North were expressed for the first time.
+Soon after that, in 1877, a war broke out between the Boers of Transvaal and the neighboring tribal state of the Swazis.
 The British decided to benefit from that and successfully attacked Transvaal.
 Then, they moved on to attack the Zulus.
-In 1880, once the Zululand was conquered by the Brits, the Boers in Transvaal started their fight.
+In 1880, once the Brits conquered the Zululand, the Boers in Transvaal started their fight.
 The British army suffered heavy losses and was defeated by the Boer Kommandos, using better camouflage and less tight battle formations.
-The Boers were given autonomy in 1881, and full independence in 1884.
+The Boers were given autonomy in 1881 and full independence in 1884.
 Paul Kruger, a leading figure in the war, was elected president.
-The British army, following the defeat, decided to give up its legendary red uniforms and introduce the less visible khaki-colour ones.
+The British army, following the defeat, decided to give up its legendary red uniforms and introduce the less visible khaki-color ones.
 The word commando was introduced into the English language.

 Anyway, Cecil Rhodes became prime minister of the Cape Colony in 1890.
 His main goal was to annex the rich Witwatersrand.
-He intended to inspire a uitlander uprising in Transvaal, which would then be supported by an armed unit sent from the Cape Colony.
-The unit, led by Leander Jameson, marched into Transvaal on 29 December 1895, but was soon captured by the Boer soldiers.
+He intended to inspire an uitlander uprising in Transvaal, which would then be supported by an armed unit sent from the Cape Colony.
+The unit, led by Leander Jameson, marched into Transvaal on 29 December 1895 but was soon captured by the Boer soldiers.
 The failure of the Jameson raid forced Rhodes to stand down as PM.
 The British, however, did not give up in their struggle to annex the Boer republic.
 They started to concentrate their army at the borders.
 In 1899, Kruger demanded that the military units be withdrawn.
-When the British refused, he declared war on the Britain.
+When the British refused, he declared war on Britain.
 The Boer units, supplied partly by the Germans, using high-quality German weapons and supported by the Orange Free State, attacked the Cape Colony.
 After a few major victories, they were beaten at the battle of Paardeberg in February 1900 and withdrew to Transvaal.
-There, they changed their tactics from an open war to guerrilla.
+There, they changed their tactics from open war to guerrilla.
 The Kommandos would trap the British units in ambushes and then run away.
 This worked quite well for the Boers, and the Brits were suffering heavy losses.
 They took radical measures to deal with the problem.
-Wherever the Boer Kommandos were causing troubles, the civilians were put into concentration camps and kept there, in very difficult conditions.
-Such camps had previously been used in the American civil war in 1860s, or in Cuba in 1890s.
+Wherever the Boer Kommandos were causing troubles, the civilians were put into concentration camps and kept there, in tough conditions.
+Such camps had previously been used in the American civil war in the 1860s or Cuba in the 1890s.
 Horatio Kitchener, the British commander-in-chief, also ordered his soldiers to build a blockhouse system so that the Boer warriors could not penetrate the country so easily.